mohan1149/newsAppFrontend/README.md

-# Getting Started with Create React App
+# Getting Started with News Aggregator React App

 News Aggregator website pulls articles from various sources and displays them in a clean,